-If you ask many retirees what their life is like, they will probably tell you that they are as busy as ever.
+If you ask many retired people what their life is like, they will probably tell you that they are as busy as ever.
 Every day is full of errands, shopping, household chores, yard work, TV and movies, club meetings, and all sorts of other things.
 Their calendars are filled with events, appointments, and get-togethers.

 After you retire and you no longer have to go into work every day, it seems like everything else expands, multiplies, and rushes in to consume the time you used to work.
 You may wonder how you ever had time to work and still get everything else done.

 Of course, staying busy certainly beats being bored and having nothing to do.

 But after a year or two has passed and you settle into your new routine, you may start to feel a sense of discontentment.

 It’s subtle at first, lurking just beneath the surface.
 You will begin to wonder if this is all there is, and if this is what you spent decades of your life working for.
 You’re busy, and some of it is fun or at least pleasant, but something seems to be missing.